-The wide variety of technical elements that candidates can choose to incorporate within their programmes is deliberate and due to the large range of different genres/styles in contemporary performance.
-Candidates therefore need to thoroughly understand the stylistic techniques both physical and expressive that apply to their chosen genres/styles.
+The wide variety of technical elements that candidates can choose to incorporate within their programmes is deliberate, due to the large range of different genres/styles in contemporary performance.
+Candidates therefore need to thoroughly understand the stylistic techniques, both physical and expressive, that apply to their chosen genres/styles.

 It needs to be clear to the examiner that what the candidate is presenting is stylistically appropriate to the piece or to the candidate's interpretation of the piece.
-For example if the candidate chooses to take a standard pop piece but develop it with a funk twist they must clearly showcase those high level technical elements pertinent to the funk style.
+For example, if the candidate chooses to take a standard pop piece but develop it with a funk twist, they must clearly showcase the high level technical elements pertinent to the funk style.

-Candidates are also welcome to use their own compositions as long as they comply with the repertoire criteria.
-Backing tracks and full score will still need to be provided in this case.
+Candidates are also welcome to use their own compositions as long as they comply with the Repertoire Requirements.
+Full score will still need to be provided in this case, as well as a backing track (unless the particular piece/s form/s part of the performance with other musicians).

-In order to fully showcase a candidate's ability and to present a full Level 4 standard programme a mix of styles may be needed in the programme.
-In line with this candidates may choose to incorporate additional shorter 'seg' or 'filler' pieces at a lower level to enable the programme to run fluently and to a more professional standard.
-Consider the need for variety and balance in the programme though, remember you are playing for an audience that does not know you as an artist.
+In order to fully showcase a candidate's ability and to present a full Level 6 standard programme, a mix of styles (at least two) will be needed in the programme.
+In line with this, candidates may choose to incorporate additional shorter 'seg' or 'filler' pieces at a lower level to enable the programme to run fluently and to a more professional standard.

-Play to your strengths and select pieces that best demonstrate your abilities and strengths.
-It's fine to choose pieces you like but remember your skills are what are being assessed.
+Select pieces that best demonstrate your abilities and strengths, it is acceptable to choose pieces you like but remember your skills are what are being assessed.
+Try to keep in mind that you are performing as a professional musician who is being 'paid' to entertain an audience.